Lithuanian language: Loanwords

-These words have been modified to suit the grammatical and phonetic requirements of the Lithuanian language, mostly by adding -as suffix, but their foreign roots are obvious.
+These words have been modified to suit the grammatical and phonetic requirements of Lithuanian, mostly by adding -as ending, but their foreign roots are obvious.

 Old Lithuanian

 The language of the earliest Lithuanian writings, in the 16th and 17th centuries, is known as Old Lithuanian and differs in some significant respects from the Lithuanian of today.

 Besides the specific differences given below, nouns, verbs, and adjectives still had separate endings for the dual number.
 The dual persists today in some dialects.
 Example:

 Pronunciation

 The vowels written ą, ę, į, ų were still pronounced as long nasal vowels, not as long oral vowels as in today's Lithuanian.